Asymptotic Value of Monitoring Structures in Stochastic Games: Introduction

-The rest of the paper is organized as follows. \Cref{sec:2} describes our model of discounted stochastic games with imperfect public monitoring. \Cref{sec:3} introduces weighted garbling and other related garbling notions, discusses them with examples, and provides a sufficient condition for weighted garbling for some special class of stochastic games.
-In \Cref{sec:4}, we present our main results for general stochastic games.
-The most important result is the monotonicity of the limit PPE payoff set with respect to the weighted garbling order.
-In \Cref{sec:5}, we establish similar results for the limit SSE payoff set with respect to a version of weighted garbling tailored to SSE and apply these results to stochastic partnership games to illustrate the usefulness of the weighted garbling order in applications. \Cref{sec:6} discusses how our results can be applied to compare two monitoring structures with different transition laws that induce the same limit feasible payoff set.
-Finally, \Cref{sec:7} concludes the paper.
+The remainder of the paper is organized as follows. \Cref{sec:2} introduces our model of discounted stochastic games with imperfect public monitoring. \Cref{sec:3} defines weighted garbling and related notions, illustrates them with examples, and provides a sufficient condition for weighted garbling in a special class of stochastic games.
+In \Cref{sec:4}, we present our main results for general stochastic games, with the central finding being the monotonicity of the limit PPE payoff set with respect to the weighted garbling order.
+In \Cref{sec:5}, we establish similar results for the limit SSE payoff set, using a version of weighted garbling tailored to symmetric environments, and apply them to stochastic partnership games to demonstrate the relevance of the concept in applications. \Cref{sec:6} explores how our results can be used to compare two monitoring structures with different transition laws that yield the same limit feasible payoff set.
+Finally, \Cref{sec:7} concludes.